Online Chat

 Boroscilicate

 This is also known for having low coefficients of thermal expansion, appearing somewhere between the range of Soda Lime and Quartz.
 Normally this would make it an ideal substitute for Soda Lime glass, but the manufacturing process of the glass means that often their can be inclusions and bubbles in the glass which does not lend perfectly to high optical demands.
+Provides good transmission in the visible and NIR regions, with a transmission range extending from about 310 nm to 2700 nm.

 • Low thermal expansion